 A. The text of the digital resource is available to assistive technology that allows the user to enable text-to-speech (TTS) functionality.
-Fail Additional Information: Pgs 8-13 were checked.
-The text is available to assisstive technology that allows user to enable text-to-speech functionality.
-However, text in italics was not recognized by the text-to-speech functionality.
+Pass Additional Information: Pgs 8-13 were checked.
+The text is available to assistive technology that allows user to enable text- to-speech functionality.